 3. Objects

+(1) The objects of this Act are —

+(a) to develop and manage fisheries and aquaculture in a sustainable way; and

-(1) The objects of this Act are to conserve, develop and share the fish resources of the State for the benefit of present and future generations.
+(b) to share and conserve the State’s fish and other aquatic resources and their habitats for the benefit of present and future generations.

-(2) In particular, this Act has the following objects —
+(2) Those objects will be achieved by these means in particular —

-(a) to conserve fish and to protect their environment;
+(a) conserving fish and protecting their environment;

-(b) to ensure that the exploitation of fish resources is carried out in a sustainable manner;
+(b) ensuring that the impact of fishing and aquaculture on aquatic fauna and their habitats is ecologically sustainable and that the use of all aquatic resources is carried out in a sustainable manner;

-(c) to enable the management of fishing, aquaculture and associated industries, aquatic eco-tourism and other tourism reliant on fishing;
+(c) enabling the management of fishing, aquaculture, tourism that is reliant on fishing, aquatic eco-tourism and associated non-extractive activities that are reliant on fish and the aquatic environment;

-(d) to foster the development of commercial and recreational fishing and aquaculture including the establishment and management of aquaculture facilities for community or commercial purposes;
+(d) fostering the sustainable development of commercial and recreational fishing and aquaculture, including the establishment and management of aquaculture facilities for community or commercial purposes;

-(e) to achieve the optimum economic, social and other benefits from the use of fish resources;
+(e) achieving the optimum economic, social and other benefits from the use of fish resources;

-(f) to enable the allocation of fish resources between users of those resources;
+(f) enabling the allocation of fish resources between users of those resources, their reallocation between users from time to time and the management of users in relation to their respective allocations;

-(g) to provide for the control of foreign interests in fishing, aquaculture and associated industries;
+(g) providing for the control of foreign interests in fishing, aquaculture and associated industries;

-(h) to enable the management of fish habitat protection areas and the Abrolhos Islands reserve.
+(h) enabling the management of fish habitat protection areas and the Abrolhos Islands reserve.

-[Section 3 amended by No. 41 of 2000 s.
-4; No. 2 of 2002 s.
-4.]
+[Section 3 inserted by No. 43 of 2011 s.
+5.]

+4A.
+Application of precautionary principle

+In the performance or exercise of a function or power under this Act, lack of full scientific certainty must not be used as a reason for postponing cost-effective measures to ensure the sustainability of fish stocks or the aquatic environment.

+[Section 4A inserted by No. 43 of 2011 s.
+5.]

 4. Terms used in this Act